telerik/kendo-ui-core/docs/web/multiselect/how-to/scrollable-data-items.md

 ---
-title: Scrollbale data items
+title: Scrollable data items
-page_title: Scrollbale data items
+page_title: Scrollable data items
-description: Scrollbale data items
+description: Scrollable data items
 ---

-# Scrollbale data items
+# Scrollable MultiSelect data items

-The example below demonstrates how to create a scrollable list of the selected items in the widget.
+The example below demonstrates how to create a scrollable list of the selected items in the MultiSelect.

 #### Example: